Links I Like

 2. Understand your roles and live in them.
 Too many couples think they can have a roleless marriage and it will work.
 The Bible clearly lays out roles, what a husband is and what a wife is.
 Too many wives do what their husbands are supposed to do which lead to men doing nothing.

 3. Be intimate, a lot.
 It’s no coincidence that every marriage book, every couple who says they are happy, all say they are intimate, a lot.
-1 in 5 couples have what is called a sexless marriage (less than 10 times a year).
+1 in 5 couples has what is called a sexless marriage (less than 10 times a year).
 The average for a married couple is 1 – 2 times every 10 days.
 Wonder why couples aren’t happy?
 Those stats are a place to start.

 4. Date night.
-I’m stunned at the amount of couples who do not have a regularly scheduled date night.
+I’m stunned at the number of couples who do not have a regularly scheduled date night.
 I won’t go into much detail here because I just blogged about this the other day (you can read that here).
 Bottom line, you need a weekly date night, every week, protect it with your life and make it a priority and make it happen.

 5. Your relationship is more important than any other relationship (except God).
-Too many couples make their jobs, parents, friends and kids more important than their marriages.
+Too many couples make their jobs, parents, friends, and kids more important than their marriages.
 Guess what?
 A day is coming when it will just be you and your spouse.
 Make that relationship the most important.

 6. Pray together.
 This is a great way to connect, especially at the end of a long day.
 It is a great way to thank your spouse for things out loud.
 This is especially good if you had a long day or a huge fight at night.
-This is something EVERY couple should do everyday.
+This is something EVERY couple should do every day.

-7. Play together.
-Admittedly, this might be more of a man need, but do fun things together.
+7. Play togetherAdmittedly, this might be more of a man need but do fun things together.
 If you are both into football, go to a game.
 Go shopping.
 Play golf or tennis.
 Run together.
 Do something fun that is just the two of you.

 8. Find a mentor.
 Every couple should have a mentor.
 From the time of our engagement, we have had other couples speaking into our marriage.
 They have helped us get to where we are right now.